VICS-CORE/stats/docs/_posts/2020-06-25-sevaml-insights.md

 We believe in socially responsible research.
 We are answering some questions related to our work so that the technical community can understand what we are doing and come up with ways to help.

 #### Why is Covid-19 case prediction Important?
 Prediction is important as it will help the administration to plan for necessary resources and in turn save lives.
 For eg. if the administration has a plane full of ventilators, they should be able to decide which place they have to send it to right now so that maximum lives can be saved.
-Individuals will also be able to plan their lives around the pandemic and hence a public and transparent communication of the results is the need of the hour which we are doing with  [sevaml]
+Individuals will also be able to plan their lives around the pandemic and hence a public and transparent communication of the results is the need of the hour which we are doing with [our interactive App][sevaml]{:target="_blank"}

 #### Are you using SIR for your modelling?
 Compartmentalized models like SIR and it’s variants were built for infectious diseases like common flu that progressed unchecked and reached certain limiting levels.
 They expected 60-80 percent of the population to get infected until a herd immunity is reached.
 What we are seeing in most European countries that are coming out of the pandemic, is that only 3 to 6 percent of their population will probably end up getting infected in the first wave.
 Hence they are failing to describe what is happening on the ground.
 Further there is confusion and disagreement among the researchers on assumptions and applying of the parameters.
 Hence two peers using the same model are predicting outcomes factors apart.
 This is because we don’t have the mathematics developed to accurately describe the effects of restrictions such as a lockdown or it’s intensity yet.
 Further these restrictions are continuously changing and social response is also varying across communities.
 These work well with homogenous populations such as small European countries but we need higher granularity to describe a heterogeneous populations such as India.
 We have already seen in the case of the US which is now again detecting record new cases after an initial prediction of a peak in April.